centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 repetitious texts.
 Following the filtering, DaNews is deduplicated to remove exact and near-duplicates.

-Of all documents, 2,338,728 (9%) were filtered based due to low-quality and 1,048,815 (4%) because they were near-duplicates.
+Of all documents, 9% were filtered based due to low-quality and 4% because they were near-duplicates.

-For the quality filtering, DaNews applies a filter akin to [2] which contains text
+For quality filtering, DaNews applies a filter akin to [2] which contains text
 that:

 - Contain at least 2 Danish stopwords.
 For the stopword list we use the one used in